-Experimental enthusiasts can keep several projects running in the app, and with tools like an accelerometer, a light and sound meter, and a microphone (all the sensors already present in your Android device).
-There’s really no end in sight to the types of projects you could explore.
-But just in case you need a little bit of inspiration to get started, Google has an entire guide of activities you could try with your new app.
+Experimental enthusiasts can keep several projects running in the app, and with tools like an accelerometer, a light and sound meter, and a microphone (all the sensors already present in your Android or iOS device), there’s really no end in sight to the types of projects you could explore.

 Thus far, the public seems pretty impressed with the free (it doesn’t cost a dime for you to explore your love of science) app, with an average rating on the Google Play Store of 4.6.
-So if you’re looking for a “tool for doing science with your smartphone,” look no further — Science Journal is here.
+So if you’re looking for a “tool for doing science with your smartphone,” look no further than Science Journal.

 Update: Google redesigns Science Journal as a digital science notebook, available for iOS and Android

 - Google’s Pixel 6 Pro has quickly usurped the iPhone 13 Pro as my go-to camera